apache/druid/docs/operations/auth-ldap.md

    ```
    {
-      "name": "group1map",
+      "name": "mygroupmap",
-      "groupPattern": "CN=group1,CN=Users,DC=example,DC=com",
+      "groupPattern": "CN=mygroup,CN=Users,DC=example,DC=com",
       "roles": [
          "readRole"
       ]
    }
    ```
-   In the example, the LDAP group `group1` maps to Druid role `readRole` and the name of the mapping is `group1map`.
+   In the example, the LDAP group `mygroup` maps to Druid role `readRole` and the name of the mapping is `mygroupmap`.

 5. Use the Druid API to create the group mapping and allocate initial roles according to your JSON file.
-The following example uses curl to create the mapping defined in `groupmap.json` for the LDAP group `group1`:
+The following example uses curl to create the mapping defined in `groupmap.json` for the LDAP group `mygroup`:

    ```
-   curl -i -v  -H "Content-Type: application/json" -u internal -X POST -d @groupmap.json http://localhost:8081/druid-ext/basic-security/authorization/db/ldapauth/groupMappings/group1map
+   curl -i -v  -H "Content-Type: application/json" -u internal -X POST -d @groupmap.json http://localhost:8081/druid-ext/basic-security/authorization/db/ldapauth/groupMappings/mygroupmap
    ```
 6. Check that the group mapping was created successfully.
 The following example request lists all group mappings: